rwexler/rwexler.github.io/_posts/2019-04-16-random-forests.markdown

 <img src="/images/rfImages/output_19_0.png" style="width:500px;">

-It's clear that deeper trees are better, however, after 7 layers, depth does not improve the model and can only lead to overfitting.
+It's clear that deeper trees are better, however, after 7 layers, depth does'nt improve the model and can only lead to overfitting.
 As such, we'll stick with a model with **4 trees, 16 descriptors, and a maximum depth of 7 layers**.

-Now we are ready to train our random forest regressor!
+Now we're ready to train our random forest regressor!

 ```python